 I was so excited about moving into my first house.
 Buying a home is such a life changing event.
+Some people spend ages picking out the right one, they look at things like charlotte homes or other people just pick the first one they see.
 I went from playing at growing ups to being the real deal just by signing a few contracts.
 I had bought the house all by myself, with a little help from the bank of course, for my son and I and it was the beginning of a new chapter in our lives.
 The excitement that being a home owner bought me was quite overwhelming.
 After years of renting from a housing association I finally had my own place to move into.
 I could put my stamp on it without worrying about whether I should put a nail in that wall or erect a shelf in that corner.

 I was suddenly free to do what I liked with my own bricks and mortar without having the clauses of a tenancy agreement to worry about.
 All this new found freedom went to my head, and I couldn’t wait to hit the furniture store and buy the things I needed.

 Now a sensible person would have measured a few things maybe, possibly the size of the doorways, the dimensions of the rooms even.
+But maybe they just fell in love with something like this affordable two storey home builders perth, so they didn’t see the point in measuring out anything (at least then I know I’m not alone).
 There might even have been some kind of plan to help me create the cosy nest I had always hankered after.
 Sadly, I skipped the crucial first stages and went straight for purchasing the furniture I wanted.

 A sofa caught my eye, and I fell in love with it immediately.
 It was practically a bed that happened to have arm rests and a back.
 I could see myself stretched out on it watching my favourite TV show after a busy day at work.
 It would make for excellent duvet days, for me and my son, if we were ever a little under the weather.
 I thought this sofa was going to make me happy.